 - Application servers (such as DyKnow, Moodle, and PowerSchool)

 - Audio and video equipment

 - Telephones and facsimile machines

 This acceptable use policy applies to all students enrolled at La Salle High School and their parents.
-Parents and students alike must agree to support and abide by this policy in order to enroll/remain at La Salle High School.
+Parents and students alike must support and abide by this policy in order to enroll and remain at La Salle High School.

 The student-issued tablet PCs are the property of La Salle High School.
 Students are responsible for taking basic care of the tablet and bringing any issues to the Help Desk in a timely fashion.